Anaminus/roblox-cure/README.md

 	Value objects may also be created by using the `.value` extension:

-	- `*.bool.value`: Content that is "0", "false", "nil", "no", "null", or empty, becomes false.
+	- `*.bool.value`: Content that is "0", "false", "nil", "no", "null", or empty, becomes false (case-insensitive).
 Anything else becomes true.
 	- `*.brickcolor.value`: Content is the integer representation of a BrickColor.
 	- `*.cframe.value`: Content is 12 seperated numbers (whitespace, commas, and semi-colons).
 	- `*.color3.value`: Content is 3 separated numbers, or hexadecimal ("#FFFFFF").